Last Updated on October 9, 2024

 Maintain Tire Life

-• Check pressure: Under-inflated tires cause more rolling resistance—lower gas mileage—and increase wear and tear; check inflation levels each month and inflate to the level listed in your owner’s manual
+- Check pressure: Under-inflated tires cause more rolling resistance—lower gas mileage—and increase wear and tear; check inflation levels each month and inflate to the level listed in your owner’s manual

-• Rotate: Rotating your tires regularly helps them wear evenly and last longer; follow rotation recommendations in your owner’s manual.
+- Rotate: Rotating your tires regularly helps them wear evenly and last longer; follow rotation recommendations in your owner’s manual.

-• Align your wheels: Shoddy alignment contributes to uneven wear
+- Align your wheels: Shoddy alignment contributes to uneven wear

-• Buy a complete set: Modern vehicle suspensions are designed to work best with a matching set of tires
+- Buy a complete set: Modern vehicle suspensions are designed to work best with a matching set of tires

 Pay attention to the tire tread and the condition of the sidewalls.
 The penny test has been a longstanding way to determine if your tires are worn out.
-Ensure tread height isn’t below 1/16 of an inch, that sidewalls don’t have cracks, and that no belts are showing.
+Ensure that the tread height isn’t below 1/16 of an inch, that the sidewalls don’t have cracks, and that no belts are showing.
 Pay attention to tires, maintain regular inflation and rotation, and you’ll spend less on tires overall.

 Making Your Tires Last Longer